cvmfs/doc-cvmfs/cpt-releasenotes.rst

   * Server: fix a rare crash when parsing the whitelist

+  * Server: fix crash when publishing a symlink to a recreated directory

   * Server: fix lookup of sbin binaries in the ``cvmfs_server`` script

   * Server: fix publishing of auto catalog markers